 Nowadays, fifteen is rightfully considered far too young to marry.
 Instead, after the quinceanera, they are generally allowed to interact more with the opposite sex through dating.
 This was also the first time a girl was allowed to wear make-up such as lipstick traditionally.
 All of these allowances represent bids to mark her entry into adulthood.
 Today, however, you find that by age fifteen most girls already use makeup by the time of their party.
 It all depends on what part of the world we’re talking about.
 In some countries, certain things that Americans consider taboo are completely acceptable, while things that Americans consider acceptable are completely taboo somewhere else.

 The crowning of the quinceanera

-Another beautiful gift that the birthday girl receives during the mass is fifteen roses from her grandparents.
-The petals of the flowers are a representation of sweetness while the stems of the roses represent her strength.
-The parents can also choose to give the birthday girl a tiara and a scepter too; some cultures however use a birthstone and bracelet as the traditional way of representing coming of age and femininity.
+The birthday girl’s grandparents will often give her fifteen roses during the mass.
+Rose petals represent sweetness while the stems of the roses represent her strength.
+Quinceanera parents can also choose to give the birthday girl a tiara and a scepter too.
+Some cultures use a birthstone and bracelet as the traditional way of representing coming of age and femininity.

 While a quinceanera celebration can come across as overly extravagant and very expensive, it is chock full of tradition.
 These quinceanera traditions are an important part of individuality just as they are celebrations of Latin American and Mestizo culture.
 Traditionally, Latin American societies tend to place more responsibilities on the girl once the ceremony is over.
 She is now more deeply immersed in family household duties.

 The girl, now a woman, is expected to cater to family needs when she can.
 She can volunteer in more adult ways demanding more responsibility.
 And, fairly soon, she will be eligible for marriage in the community’s eyes.
 After this, tradition holds that the young adult will live a dedicated life full of morality and devotion.